 Make them a promise that you'll use these stamps . . . in quantities and in creative ways . . . both at work and in your personal correspondence.
 We send an additional message each time we use commemorative postage.
 With a Stevens stamp you'll be illustrating a life that truly deserves to be remembered.

 It's also important for us to show that interest in Stevens continues to grow.
 Not just in Vermont and Pennsylvania where support is already strong, but throughout the country.
 Please ask your friends in other locales to write a sincere message to CSAC members.
 "The Great Commoner" -- Thaddeus Stevens -- was a guiding spirit in his own time and remains so today. . . still influencing the course of American history in the 21st Century.

 Write to those at the Postal Service who decide what subjects appear on America's stamps:

 c/o Stamp Development

 Washington, DC 20260-3501

-Here's a link to a half-hour PBS documentary, "American Stamps" that explains the process of stamp development:
+You can watch this half-hour PBS documentary, "American Stamps" that explains the process of stamp development.

 38 Green Acre Road